History of the Communist Party of the Soviet Union (Bolsheviks): Influence in China

+The text was translated into Chinese in 1942.
+It was influential in Mao Zedong's thinking.
+Assessing the text's description of economic planning, in 1942 Mao stated, "We must go in the same spirit."

-Although the Short Course was eventually rejected by the Soviet leadership during the Khrushchev Thaw, its formulations, especially the idea that class struggle not only continued, but intensified as the state moved towards socialism, continued to be of fundamental importance in China, where Mao Zedong repeatedly attacked his opponents in the Chinese Communist Party as "capitalist roaders" and agents of bourgeois, counter-revolutionary and Kuomintang conspiracies.
+Although the Short Course was eventually rejected by the Soviet leadership during the Khrushchev Thaw, its formulations, continued to be of fundamental importance in China, where Mao repeatedly attacked his opponents in the Chinese Communist Party as "capitalist roaders" and agents of bourgeois, counter-revolutionary and Kuomintang conspiracies.
 Mao felt that the Short Course best combined the teachings of Karl Marx and Vladimir Lenin as well as being a blue print to applying communist ideals in the real world.
-China was continuing to grow into a Marxist–Leninist state and that fully happened in 1949, making almost one third of the population of the world under the rule of Marxism–Leninism.
+China was continuing to grow into a Marxist–Leninist state with the founding of the People's Republic of China in 1949.